PX4/PX4-Autopilot/nuttx/tools/README.txt

   only a few options for the Windows user (see the top-level README.txt file).

-  You can, with some effort, run the the Cygwin mconf tool directly in the CMD.exe shell.
-In this case, you do not have to modify the .config file, but there are other complexities:  You need to temporarily set the Cgywin directories in the PATH variable and then run mconf outside of the Make system.
+  You can, with some effort, run the the Cygwin kconfig-mconf tool directly in the CMD.exe shell.
+In this case, you do not have to modify the .config file, but there are other complexities:  You need to temporarily set the Cgywin directories in the PATH variable and then run kconfig-mconf outside of the Make system.

   kconfig.bat is a Windows batch file at tools/kconfig.bat that automates these steps.
 It is used from the top-level NuttX directory like: